module-federation/module-federation-examples/cypress/README.md

 `config` - contains configuration files for the Cypress itself.
 - `cypress.config.ts` - Cypress config file.
 Since Cypress 10, all plugins and configs for Cypress should be placed here.
 [How to config Cypress](https://docs.cypress.io/guides/references/configuration)

-`fixtures` - contains files that are used in tests, such as images, json constants, etc.
+`fixtures` - contains files or data that are used in tests, such as images, json constants, etc.

 `helpers` - contains data-generation methods for tests.
 As an example, there is a method for generating data for the tests called `base-helper.ts`.